dmxt/beginner-windows-npm-gulp-webdev-tutorial/README.md

 Good job.
 Maybe it was easy, maybe it wasn't, but you made it.
 You installed gulp on terminal on *Windows*!

-## How do I set up gulp?
+## Why gulp is useful?
-Well, as a courtesy, I have to explain why gulp is useful and teach you how to use it in basic style.
 Gulp is an automatic tool that help you out with several web development related tasks such as:

 * **[BrowserSync](https://www.browsersync.io/)** — fires up a local web server `(localhost:3000 for own computer, 198.168.1.7:3001 for other devices, etc)` for all local devices and browsers to access.
 It auto refresh on any file save (configurable of what folder to watch), even when you replace an image with new one.
 You can view your website on your computer, tablet, mobile device and other devices while coding.
 You can use dev tool freely because Brackets' live preview would crash if you do that.
 * **[gulp-sass](https://www.npmjs.com/package/gulp-sass)** — compiles SCSS to CSS files before BrowserSync load, very configurable to your preference.
 It also got *plumber* extension to stop gulp from crashing if SASS threw any errors.